Your Guide to Georgia’s Schedules of Controlled Substances

 Understanding the Drug Schedules in Georgia

-Georgia’s Controlled Substances Act regulates drug crimes, including drug use, manufacturing, and distribution.
+The Georgia Controlled Substances Act regulates drug crimes, including drug use, manufacturing, and distribution.
 It defines controlled substances by categorizing them into five different schedules according to the level of danger they pose and how addictive they are.
-Schedule I is the most severe classification, while Schedule V is the least serious category of controlled substances.
+Schedule I is the most serious classification, while Schedule V is the least serious category of controlled substances.

 This drug schedule is essential because the criminal penalties for drug-associated crimes typically depend on the type of drug involved, among other things.
-For instance, a person charged with manufacturing Schedule II drugs would face stiffer penalties than someone charged with manufacturing Schedule IV drugs.
+For instance, a person charged with manufacturing Schedule II drugs would face stiffer penalties than someone accused of manufacturing Schedule IV drugs.

 The public can also identify which drugs should be avoided and which have limited medical uses and can be obtained with a prescription or a license.
 Drug possession charges are based on the schedule of drugs you are found in possession of, so that schedule determines your punishment on conviction.